 Musicfest’s Young Musicians Competitions (strings, brass, piano, woodwinds, chamber ensembles, and singers) and its Young Musicians Concert Series, serve young musicians of the Valley.
 For the competitions, musicians receive critiques from esteemed judges.
 The winners receive generous cash prizes and consideration to perform at a Musicfest Young Musicians Concert.

-Since 2012, Arizona Musicfest’s Scholarship Program has contributed over $90,000 to Arizona students pursuing college music degrees.
-Scholars have graduated from or are currently enrolled at The Juilliard School, Yale University, Eastman School of Music, the Curtis Institute of Music, New England Conservatory of Music, as well as other conservatories and distinguished universities.
+Since 2012, Arizona Musicfest’s Scholarship Program has contributed over $110,000 to Arizona students pursuing college music degrees.
+Scholars have graduated from or are currently enrolled at The Juilliard School, Yale University, The Colburn School of Music, Eastman School of Music, the Curtis Institute of Music, New England Conservatory of Music, San Francisco Conservatory, as well as other conservatories and distinguished universities.

 Musicfest’s lifelong learning series, Music Alive, presents programs to enrich our adult community’s appreciation and engagement with music.
-Popular programs include Music & Muffins, Musicfest at the Movies, Lectures on Music, Pre-Concert Talks, Musicfest “U”, Senior Strummers, and Music in an Intimate Space.
+Popular programs include Music & Muffins, Musicfest at the Movies, Piano Fusion, Lectures on Music, Pre-Concert Talks, HealthRhythms, Musicfest “U”, Senior Strummers, and Music in an Intimate Space.